Spectral-Spatial Global Graph Reasoning for Hyperspectral Image Classification: Introduction

-We call our method as spectral-spatial graph reasoning network (SSGRN), which includes the spatial graph reasoning subnetwork (SAGRN) and spectral graph reasoning subnetwork (SEGRN), the main contributions of this paper can be summarized as follows:
+Since our graph convolutions are both conducted globally, this is different from the general practice used in previous methods, where the convolution operation is only implemented on adjacent nodes.
+We call our method spectral-spatial graph reasoning network (SSGRN), which includes spatial and spectral two parts that are separately named spatial graph reasoning subnetwork (SAGRN) and spectral graph reasoning subnetwork (SEGRN).
+The main contributions of this paper can be summarized as follows:

 \begin{itemize} \item[1)] We propose an end-to-end spectral-spatial graph reasoning network named SSGRN.
-Compared with existing spectral-spatial joint networks, our model can adaptively capture the inter-relationship of the representative descriptors and fully exploit the graph contexts. \item[2)] To generate the effective descriptors, we design the spatial subnetwork SAGRN, where the homogeneous areas are adaptively generated by involving the superpixel segmentation procedure into network and training in an end-to-end manner. \item[3)] A spectral subnetwork SEGRN is proposed to capture the contextual information lying in different bands using graph reasoning.
-As far as we know, it is the first time the relationships of spectral channels are explored from graph perspective for HSI classification. \item[4)] Benefitting from the proposed graph reasoning modules.
-Our networks yield significant improvement in three HSI classification benchmarks compared with other GCN-based methods. \end{itemize}
+Compared with existing spectral-spatial joint networks, our model can adaptively capture the contexts lying in different objects or channels, despite they are in irregular distributions. \item[2)] We design a spatial subnetwork called SAGRN, where the superpixel segmentation is trainable, adaptively generating flexible homogeneous areas to produce effective descriptors, and we perceive the relationships between any descriptors by adopting global graph reasoning. \item[3)] A spectral subnetwork SEGRN is proposed to capture the contextual information lying in different bands using graph reasoning.
+As far as we know, it is the first time the relationships of spectral channels are explored from a graph perspective for HSIC. \item[4)] Benefitting from the proposed graph reasoning modules.
+Our networks achieve promising results on four HSIC benchmarks including Indian Pines, Pavia University, Salinas Valley, and University of Houston, compared with other GCN-based advanced methods. \end{itemize}

 The remainder of this paper is organized as follows.
 Section II gives an introduction of related works.
 Section III describes the proposed networks.
 Experiments and related comprehensive analyses are presented in section IV.
-Finally, Section V concludes this paper.
+Finally, Section V concludes the paper.